deercoder/ubicomp16-GPSCollector/README.md

 ## What we did in the last week.

+Fix the GPS collector:

+1.It can automatically collect the gps location (every 5 mins);

+2.Add timestamp into the localStorage

+3.Change the output file from .txt to .csv

-We collected a bunch of gps location data(3 days).
+We collected a few gps location data(3 days).

-Built a simple 'heat map'.
+Built a simple 'heat map':

-We cannot get a very clearly routine of what a person does everyday because of the lack of data set

-So next step is to collect as much data as we can.
+1.Scale the map;

+2.Use different color to mark the point's frequency.

+Next step:

+More and more data is needed.

 And think of a way to deal with the 'heat map'.